lvcabral/carabiner/README.md

 [Carabiner](https://github.com/lvcabral/Carabiner) features a wide range of settings for:

-- Changing the size of the floating window
+- Changing the dimensions of the floating window
 - Changing the transparency of the floating window
 - Adding a border to the window
 - Create a list of streaming devices to connect